ome/omero-documentation/developers/Omero/Server/Grid/InstallWindowsXp.rst

-.. _developers/Server/Grid/InstallWindowsXP:
+.. _developers/Omero/Server/Grid/InstallWindowsXP:

 Installing OMERO Grid on Windows XP
 ====================================

 Unlike all other supported platforms, the ``bin/omero`` script and
 |OmeroGrid| are not responsible for starting and
-stopping the OmeroBlitz server and other processes.
+stopping the :ref:`server/blitz` server and other processes.
 Instead, that job is delegated to the native Windows service system.
 A brief explanation of doing this via the ``sc`` command is provided below.